fluidecho/kurunt/README.md

 You can visualize your data from within the [web admin](http://127.0.0.1:8888) 'report' (requires socket.io to be installed > npm install socket.io).
 See the messages live as they come in, pause/play messages for analysing.

 #### Why do all of this?
 The simplest answer is for efficiency.
-There is a limit to how much 'processing' a single node.js process can do.
+There is a limit to how much "message processing" a single node.js process can do.
 You'll eventually need more processes and to be fault-tolerant more machines.

 ## Performance